sqyu/Wechat/README.md

-This is an auto-response bot I wrote for the Chinese mobile messaging app WeChat (微信).
+This is an auto-response bot I wrote (for self-use, for fun) for the Chinese mobile messaging app WeChat (微信).

 This command-line program interactively supports the following modes: